Do you Know what is social engineering? How it important? Let's dive to understand it's concept.

 There’s a saying, “don’t go with the flow,” based on people doing things based on others doing the same thing.
 In the disco age, the owners would unnecessarily make a big line outside the club even though there was plenty of room inside.
 This tactic drove more people to come.

-Politicians frequently emphasise their popularity and overstate their winning margins (they're lying btw), which convinces the people to vote for them.
+Politicians frequently emphasise their popularity and overstate their winning margins (they're lying by the way), which convinces the people to vote for them.

 People tend to respect and obey authority figures even if they ask to perform objectionable actions.
 A famous ransomware attack occurred where people got their files encrypted and were notified to pay a fee to the FBI to retrieve their data.